RTA 3-Year Trial

 For the 3 years up until early 2006 the RTA trialled school zone flashing lights at 43 schools across NSW.
 The results of the trial were published in April 2006 in a 110-page report that is available on the RTA's web site here.

-Two types of such lights were trialled, Type 1 which was simply two flashing lights like mine, and Type 3 which consisted of two flashing lights plus flashing LEDs around the "40" numerals.
+The trial tested two main types of lights, Type 1 which were simply two flashing lights like mine, and Type 3 which consisted of two flashing lights plus flashing LEDs around the "40" numerals.